Yandex Cloud

 5. Click Save.

-Create an address and pass a domain rights check in Yandex Cloud PostboxCreate an address and pass a domain rights check in Yandex Cloud Postbox
+Create an address and verify domain ownership in Yandex Cloud PostboxCreate an address and verify domain ownership in Yandex Cloud Postbox

-For the workflow to be able to send emails, create a Yandex Cloud Postbox address and confirm the ownership of the domain the emails will be sent from.
+To enable the workflow to send emails, create a Yandex Cloud Postbox address and verify the ownership of the sending domain.

 Create a Yandex Cloud Postbox addressCreate a Yandex Cloud Postbox address